Brightcove

 BRIGHTCOVE BEACON

 At Brightcove, we see the value of a content owner being able to price and package their content in different SVOD tiers.
-In partnership with Accedo and Cleeng, we’ve added our new Multiple Package SVOD offering to Beacon, which empowers our customers to provide varied levels of access to their content through different subscriptions.
+In partnership with Accedo and Cleeng, we’ve added our new Multiple Package SVOD offering to Brightcove Beacon, which empowers our customers to provide varied levels of access to their content through different subscriptions.
 These multi-tier subscription capabilities add sophistication to our market-leading solution at no additional cost for our customers.

 With this feature, Brightcove customers will be able to offer vertical or horizontal subscription tiers.
 Vertical tiers allow customers to sell separate subscriptions for different types of content, which they can bundle as they wish.
 For example, they can offer one bundle for movies and one for sports content.
 Horizontal tiers are broken out by volume of content—often referred to as Gold, Silver, or Bronze packages.